skypilot-org/skypilot/docs/source/reference/storage.rst

 Creating a shared file system
 -----------------------------

-SkyPilot Storage can also be used to create a shared file-system that multiple tasks on different nodes can read and write to.
+SkyPilot Storage can also be used to create a shared file-system backed by a remote object store (e.g., S3) that multiple tasks on different nodes can read and write to.
 This allows developers to pass files between workers and even use files as a medium for inter-process communication (IPC).

 To create a shared filesystem, simply create a Storage object without a source